 Yes, we need to have a healthy fear of COVID-19 and to take prudent steps in preventing its spread.
 You can find many websites that deal with this.
 But panic-fear creates what it fears.
 The skier falls as soon as he begins to be afraid of falling.
 Fear of war can lead a nation to adopt measures that unleash war.
 The panic that is generated by COVID-19 can weaken us emotionally and physically, even weakening our immune system to make us more susceptible to this dreaded disease.
 So, how do we keep that from happening?

 Face Our Fears

 We must deal with COVID-19 and fear at the same time.
 The best way to deal with fear is to face it, understand what causes it and then deal with it rationally.
 The fact is that (according to www.cdc.gov, Mar2020) “for most people, the immediate risk of becoming seriously ill from the virus that causes COVID-19 is thought to be low.”
 Of course, this depends on where you live, your age/race/overall health/etc. Elderly people with comorbidities* (such as high blood pressure and obesity) need to take extra precautions, and the death of even one loved-one is “one death too many.”

-While COVID-19 is known to be transmitted through close personal contact, fear is transmitted through all forms of media, including gossip and email.
+While COVID-19 is transmitted through close personal contact, fear is transmitted through all forms of media, including gossip and email.
 Only an infected COVID-19 patient can transmit COVID-19 to others.
 But fear can be transmitted by anyone, sometimes even with the best of intentions.
-While the authorities have become good at disseminating information on COVID-19 and how to prevent its spread, and we rightfully criticize those who irresponsibly spread this virus, but little has been said about the irresponsibility of those who spread FEAR.
+The authorities have become good at disseminating information on COVID-19 and how to prevent its spread, and we rightfully criticize those who irresponsibly spread this virus.
+But little has been said about the irresponsibility of those who spread FEAR.
 As noted above, FEAR does hurt us.
 So, how do we deal with FEAR?